 Traveler enjoying sunset views from a ferry deck during a sea crossing.

-When you book your ferry from Salerno to Palermo (All Ports) with Ferryscanner, we will show you the Recommended option, which is calculated using an algorithm that considers factors like direct routes, speed, e-ticket availability, and arrival times to help you make the best choice for your trip.
+When you book your ferry from Salerno to Palermo with Ferryscanner, we will show you the Recommended option, which is calculated using an algorithm that considers factors like direct routes, speed, e-ticket availability, and arrival times to help you make the best choice for your trip.

-Fastest ferry ride from Salerno to Palermo (All Ports)
+Fastest ferry ride from Salerno to Palermo

 This summary for the Salerno to Palermo (All Ports) route is based on recent data and is updated regularly.
 Schedules may change due to seasons, ferry operators, or availability.
 For the latest timetable, including routes, stops, and prices, check our ferry search and booking system.

-Near Palermo (All Ports) • What to explore next
+Near Palermo • What to explore next

 Palermo (All Ports) to Ustica